All links go directly to official Axtell, Nebraska government websites.

 Elections & Voter Records

-Axtell voters are served by the Kearney County Clerk/Election Commissioner, located at the Kearney County Courthouse, 424 North Colorado Avenue, Minden, NE 68959, phone (308) 832-2723.
-This office administers all federal, state, county, and municipal elections for Axtell and Kearney County, including voter registration, ballot preparation, early voting, absentee voting, poll worker recruitment, and official canvassing of election results.
-The office maintains voter registration records and precinct assignments for all registered voters in the village.
+Voters in Axtell receive election services from the Kearney County Clerk/Election Commissioner, whose office is located at the Kearney County Courthouse, 424 North Colorado Avenue, Minden, NE 68959, phone (308) 832-2723.
+This office administers all federal, state, county, and municipal elections for the village and surrounding county, handling voter registration, ballot preparation, early voting, absentee voting, poll worker recruitment, and official canvassing of results.
+The office keeps voter registration records and precinct assignments for everyone registered in the community.

 Frequently Asked Questions